SuperDARN/rst/rst-authors.md

 The RST is now maintained collaboratively by the SuperDARN Data Analysis Working Group (DAWG).
 Members of the international SuperDARN community have contributed to the RST by adding new features, writing documentation, improving modularity, refactoring, fixing bugs, and testing the software.
 These contributions are credited to:

 - D.D.
-Billett, documentation, testing
+Billett, documentation, testing, enhancements
 - E.C.
 Bland, DAWG Co-Chair (2019-), documentation, testing
 - A.G.
 Burrell, documentation, bugfixes, testing
 - E.D.P.
 Cousins, CS10 and PSR10 convection models